heriwr/heriwr.github.io/pages/procedures/dungeon.md

 A character can spend a turn performing an exhaustive search of one object or location in an area, revealing any relevant hidden treasure, traps, secret doors, etc.
 Thoroughness and Time

-Larger rooms and difficult or complex cavern terrain may take a few turns to properly search.
+Larger rooms and difficult or complex Dungeon terrain may take a few turns to properly search.
 Safety vs. Time

-Searching a room first is a safer way to explore the cavern, but it takes time.
+Searching a room first is a safer way to explore the Dungeon, but it takes time.
 Resting

-## Cavern Elements
+## Dungeon Elements

 ### Light